turbot/steampipe-plugin-oci/docs/tables/oci_core_volume.md

 ```

-### List volumes with oracle managed encryption( kms_key_id null here indicates that data will be encrypted at rest with an encryption key whose lifecycle management is controlled by Oracle.)
+### List volumes with Oracle managed encryption (volumes are encrypted by default with Oracled managed encryption keys)

 ```sql
 select